 1. Alone Time with God

 I have mentioned before that I grew up in a big family and alone time wasn’t really a thing.
-As I grew older, made some friends, had hang out sessions regularly, I found that I desired alone time A LOT.
+As I grew older, made some friends, had hangout sessions regularly, I found that I desired alone time A LOT.
 I realized that I wasn’t allowing myself time to think my own thoughts, but only thinking about the thoughts of others.
 I never allowed myself to just sit with my thoughts and decide for myself what I wanted to do.
 Once I started allowing myself alone time, I began focusing on the things that I was actually supposed to be doing in life.
 I’m not saying that time with friends and family is bad (heck to the no!), I’m saying that once I sat down with myself, things got quiet.
-I was able to sort through my thoughts, feelings and ideas apart from everyone else’s.
+I was able to sort through my thoughts, feelings, and ideas apart from everyone else’s.
 Yes, the opinion and ideas of others matter, but you can discard them if you want to and do what you know you are to be doing.
 Alone time for me is a way to silence the white noise of life and listen only to what God had to say.

 2. Mental Health & Clarity are Key

-The mentality aspect of the self is a very intriguing part of us humans.
-My mom taught my siblings and I that the mind is the devil’s playground if you let him.
+The mental aspect of the self is a very intriguing part of us humans.
+My mom taught my siblings and me that the mind is the devil’s playground if you let him.
 I don’t like the idea, but I do understand what she’s talking about.
 Yes, I love alone time, but too much alone time can cause some mental wandering, which isn’t always good.
 You see, I had never in my life dealt with depression until a few years back.
 I thought it was something that could be controlled, but sometimes, there are days when I can’t tell which way is up.
 Now, my mental health is something that is in the healing stage WHEN I ALLOW IT.
-Through prayer, time with Jesus in His word, and being outside, I am able to key in on my purpose, calling and role in the season I am in.
+Through prayer, time with Jesus in His Word, and being outside, I am able to key in on my purpose, calling and role in the season I am in.
 Mental health is no joke when there are underlying issues.
 Something that pushes me to gain mental wellness and clarity, is my family.
 I want to be well for me so that I can be there for my family.
 Our mental health impacts each and every person we encounter.
 My question to you is how are you taking care of yours today?
-Mental health is just as important as physical health….
+Mental health is just as important as physical health…

 3. Physical Health is Good for the Heart